Habbie/hello-dns/stub.md

 against sending out multiple equivalent queries at the same time as this would allow a 'birthday attack' that could spoof in harmful answers.

-If a resolver sends out two different questions in parallel, like for A and AAAA of a name, it should be prepared to receive responses out of order.

 It is also important to actually test the TC=1 response path, something that may be triggered when sending queries that lead to huge answers.

+If a resolver sends out two different questions in parallel, like for A and AAAA of a name, it should be prepared to receive responses out of order - even over TCP!

 <!-- Markdeep: --><style class="fallback">body{visibility:hidden;white-space:pre;font-family:monospace}</style><script src="ext/markdeep.min.js"></script><script>window.alreadyProcessedMarkdeep||(document.body.style.visibility="visible")</script>